kunal-mohta/dictionary-prototype-kettle/README.md

 # dictionary-prototype-kettle

-Same functioning as [dictionary-prototype](https://github.com/kunal-mohta/dictionary-prototype), but made using [Kettle](https://github.com/fluid-project/kettle) which is an [Infusion](https://docs.fluidproject.org/infusion/development/index.html) server-side framework.
+A basic Dictionary and Translation Service made using [Kettle](https://github.com/fluid-project/kettle) which is an [Infusion](https://docs.fluidproject.org/infusion/development/index.html) server-side framework.\
+Can be tried live [here](http://139.59.81.132/fluid)

 ### How to use locally
 #### Clone the Repository